How can non-engineers ace the CAT Exam?

 While the CAT syllabus is vast and time-limited studying will get you nowhere on its own.
 Your performance depends more on practice than anything else.
 Solve questions of all varieties and from different sources to gain proper familiarity with the related questions.
 Practising questions daily is a must – to avoid any unwelcome surprises in the exam.

 Take mock tests regularly:

 Often people fail to realize the importance of mock tests during CAT preparation.
-Unlike other competitive exams, CAT mock tests are not just for practice purpose.
+Unlike other competitive exams, CAT mock tests are not just for practice purposes.
 Proper analysis of a mock test will give you a clear idea of where you stand currently and how much more effort is required.
-Sectional cut-offs and total score should be taken into consideration very seriously.
+Sectional cut-offs and total scores should be taken into consideration very seriously.
 Also, utilize this opportunity to finalize your test-taking strategies.
 These strategies will ensure that you will get maximum output with minimal effort.

 Avoid taking risks:

-While it is true, CAT does have a history of favoring engineers, it does not mean non-engineers cannot crack CAT.
+While it is true, CAT does have a history of favouring engineers, it does not mean non-engineers cannot crack CAT.
 Non-engineers can get into top B-schools as well, provided they plan their preparation accordingly and utilize their preparation time efficiently.

 For more assistance on CAT preparation, keep visiting BYJU’S. All the latest notifications are constantly updated and several mock tests, sample papers are also provided to the CAT aspirants at BYJU’S.